Using Kubernetes from GoLand

 Run a Go application in a Kubernetes cluster from the IDE

 Let’s run our Go application in the same Kubernetes cluster and see how it works.

 Before we can run the application, though, we first need to build the Docker container that it’s in.
-A Run Configuration named build Dockerfile was included in the example repository, and that needs to be run before we can use our container inside the cluster.

 As you’ve probably guessed, after that, we can finally run our Go application inside Kubernetes using the same green arrow that we previously used with the db.yaml file, only this time we’ll use it in the web.yaml file.

 apiVersion: apps/v1 kind: Deployment metadata: labels: dockerdev: web name: web spec: selector: matchLabels: dockerdev: web template: metadata: labels: dockerdev: web spec: containers: - name: dockerdev-web image: dockerdev-web:latest imagePullPolicy: Never env: - name: DD_DB_HOST value: "dockerdev-db-exported" ports: - containerPort: 8000 --- apiVersion: v1 kind: Service metadata: labels: dockerdev: web name: dockerdev-web-exported spec: type: NodePort ports: - name: 8000-tcp port: 8000 targetPort: 8000 nodePort: 30800 selector: dockerdev: web

 Pro tip: We can use the HTTP Request file approach and run a request from the IDE to check whether the service is up and running.